heterorefactor/heterorefactor/experiments/FP/README.md

 - If you do not have a Xilinx Vivado HLS environment but you are interested in how to reproduce the results manually, please go to "Manual Verification" folder in each subject program, and follow the instructions there.

 ## How to use this tool
+- Run HeteroRefactor with the original program to get refactored kernel
+- Go to folder Probabilistic_Verification to tune the bitwidth

-- To reproduce the results, please go to folder KNN-l2norm and RGB2YUV
+- To reproduce the results in paper, please go to folder KNN-l2norm and RGB2YUV
-- To run a new kernel program, please go to folder Probabilistic_Verification

 ## folder structure
 - KNN-l2norm